project-origin/docs/doc/concept/granular-certificates/federated-certifate-id.md

 The StreamID is the unique id of the certificate.

-The term StreamID comes from the underlying [verifiable event store](../../architecture/verifiable_event_store/README.md), where all changes (events) on a GC is stored in an event stream for the GC.
+The term StreamID comes from the underlying [streams](../registry/transactions.md#streams), where all transactions on a GC is stored in a stream for the GC.

-The StreamID is a Uuid4, and is the unique identifier for a GC across the entire federated network.
+The StreamID is a Uuid4, and is the unique identifier for a GC on a registry.